9 Common CPAP Machine Side Effects & How To Fix Them

 Headaches

-If your pressure settings are too high, it can also cause headaches.
+If your pressure settings are too high, this can also cause headaches.

 Ear pain

-Using a CPAP machine can cause ear discomfort, which is usually due to inflammation.
-Acid reflux, flu and allergy can all be the cause of inflammation in the ear canal.
+Using CPAP can cause ear discomfort, usually due to inflammation.
+Acid reflux, flu and allergies can all cause inflammation in the ear canal.

-If you use a CPAP machine and are prone to ear infections, tinnitus or pain, please ensure the following:
+If you are prone to ear infections, tinnitus or pain, please ensure the following:

 • Your pressure settings are correct